 The Night Before Christmas Bracelet tells the story of this classic and makes a unique holiday gift.
 Clement C Moore's "A Visit from St. Nicholas" went a long way to solidifying the character of St Nicholas.
 As each culture arrived in America with its own version of St. Nicholas, Father Christmas and more, the author brought different elements of various cultures together in the iconic character that we all come to know across the world as Santa Claus.

 Each bead and charm of The Night Before Christmas Bracelet represents a character or moment from the story.
-Some of the most important beads and charms are described below and you can see all of the symbolic descriptions on the spiral chart in the photos or the written story chart below.
-A story chart explaining the symbolism of the beads and charms accompanies every bracelet.
+Some of the most important beads and charms are described below and you can see all of the symbolic descriptions on the spiral chart in the photos or the written story chart below. (click upper right corner to view in full screen) A story chart explaining the symbolism of the beads and charms accompanies every bracelet.